How can my doctor help me stay healthy?

 What is a "preventive service"?

 A preventive service might be a test, or it might be advice from your doctor.
+Preventive services can detect disease or help prevent illness or other health problems.
 Preventive services can include the following:

 - Tests (also called screenings) to check your general health or the health of certain parts of your body